dirkpetersen/nvflare-cancer/README.md

 ### Verify installation

 Finally we want to check if all components are working together.
 We will use the [fl_admin.sh script](https://nvflare.readthedocs.io/en/main/real_world_fl/operation.html#operating-nvflare) for this.
 The script is available in each of the different FLARE Console packages.
-They contains different credentials for each user that downloads this package.
+They contain different credentials for each user that downloads this package.

 To check the server status, login as `Project Admin` or `Org Admin` at https://myproject.mydomain.edu and click "Download FLARE Console" under DOWNLOADS and keep the passsword.